 How to heal a broken heart: STEP #2: Run out of f*cks to give.

-Understand that once your relationship, trust, respect, etc. is severed, the other person’s emotional state is no longer your priority or responsibility.
+Understand that once your relationship, trust, respect, etc. are severed, the other person’s emotional state is no longer your priority or responsibility.
 YOU are your priority.

 How to heal a broken heart: STEP #3: Take time.

 This one is especially difficult because it literally goes against everything that your heart, mind, and body are moth-to-a-flame pulled in the direction of.
-When a person, circumstance or situation breaks your heart, understand that you NEED space; you HAVE TO have it.
-Without space, you disable your own emotional airbag from releasing and rob yourself of the perspective that’s needed to heal, deal and move on.
+When someone breaks your heart, understand that you NEED space; you HAVE TO have it.
 As I always say, contradiction is the root of all misery.
 You can’t be engaged in constant contact with whatever broke you while also claiming that you need/want to heal and emotionally detox.
 If you’re scared of the other person forgetting you because you need space, they’re the wrong person (the same person who got you here in the first place – the person who was reckless with your heart).

 How to heal a broken heart: STEP #4: Stick with what you know.
 Emotional amnesia is not a good look.